1. Analysis: results from a European multi-city study

 Wastewater analysis offers an interesting complementary data source for monitoring the quantities of illicit drugs used at the population level, but it cannot provide information on prevalence and frequency of use, route of administration, main classes of users and purity of the drugs.
-Additional challenges arise from uncertainties associated with the sampling of wastewater, behaviour of the selected biomarkers in the sewer, reliability of inter-laboratory analytical measurement, different back-calculation methods and different approaches to estimate the size of the population being tested (Castiglioni et al., 2013b; Thomas et al., 2012).
+Additional challenges arise from uncertainties associated with the sampling of wastewater, behaviour of the selected biomarkers in the sewer, reliability of inter-laboratory analytical measurement, different back-calculation methods and different approaches to estimate the size of the population being tested (Castiglioni et al., 2013b; Lai et al., 2014).
 The caveats in selecting the analytical targets for heroin, for example, make monitoring this drug in wastewater more complicated compared to other substances.
 Also, the purity of street products fluctuates unpredictably over time and in different locations.
 Furthermore, translating the total consumed amounts into the corresponding number of average doses is complicated as drugs can be taken by different routes and in amounts that vary widely, and purity levels fluctuate (Zuccato et al., 2008).

 New developments and the future

 Alongside developments in wastewater analysis at the general population level, a new technique has been established that involves the collection and analysis of pooled urine from stand-alone portable urinals.
 This method can detect both traditional drugs and new psychoactive substances, including previously undetected drugs, even at low concentrations (Archer et al., 2013a; Archer et al., 2013b; Reid et al., 2014).